roackb2/j2s/README.md

 ### Basic Examples

-> NOTE: examples below only show fake model attributes merely for demonstration purpose, the actual attributes depends how you define your tables, either by manually creating tables or using knex migrations.
+> NOTE: examples below only show fake data with fake model attributes merely for demonstration purpose, the actual attributes depends how you define your tables, either by manually creating tables or using knex migrations.
 Also, you could use Bookshelf triggers to hash password, examples here show plain text for simplicity.

 * `GET hostname/api/users?query={"where":{"id":1}}`